Volition (linguistics): Suffixation

 Other languages make use of suffixes as a way of marking volition.
 Tibetan, for example, has two main verb classes: volitional, and valency.
 There are four types of volitional verbs in Tibetan, two volitional and two non-volitional.
 These are expressly marked with suffixes. /yin/ is a suffix auxiliary morpheme which expressly indicates volition.
 Observe the following data, adapted from Tournadre (1991: 95):

 Case marking

 Semantics

 Sinhala actively uses case marking as well as verb morphology to distinguish between volitional and non-volitional verbs.
 It has been argued that volition meanings are encoded in the lexicon, hence semantically.
 Sinhala verbs are classified semantically depending on whether they convey a controlled action or an uncontrolled action meaning.
-The differences between volitive and involitive verbs are apparent through their morphology and phonology.
+The differences between volitive and involutive verbs are apparent through their morphology and phonology.
 Depending on the verb classification, different theta roles are assigned.
 Class II verbs select agent subject theta roles.
 Class I and Class III verbs convey out-of-control actions (involitive) and select experiencer agent subject theta roles.
 Examples of the three different verb classes in Sinhala are shown below.